MicrosoftDocs/sysinternals/sysinternals/downloads/process-explorer.md

 Simply run *Process Explorer* (procexp.exe).

 The help file describes *Process Explorer* operation and usage.
-If you have problems or questions please visit the [Process Explorer forum on Technet](https://social.technet.microsoft.com/Forums/home?forum=procexplorer).
+If you have problems or questions please visit the [Process Explorer section on Microsoft Q&A](https://docs.microsoft.com/answers/topics/windows-sysinternals-procexp.html).

 ## Note on use of symbols